 The Esbit is simple to use

-Unlike other backpacking stoves, which require a fuel source in a container that must be screwed on, the Esbit uses small tablets that you light in the base/windscreen.
-The pot fits right on top of the base/windscreen.
+Unlike other backpacking stoves, which require a fuel source in a container that you must screw-on, the Esbit uses small tablets that you light in the base/windscreen.
+The pot fits right on top.
 The tablets come packaged in a waterproof container.
 For our meals, we use two tablets (one for food, one for a drink).
 For a three-day outing, we will bring ten or so tablets.

 It takes one teaspoon of water to extinguish the flame if it has not burned out.